Essential Sant MatWhat does ‘Sant Mat’ mean?

-For anyone planning to apply for initiation, there is a self-assessment period of a year or so during which time the intending applicant voluntarily follows the vegetarian diet, avoids drugs, alcohol, and tobacco and adheres strictly to the moral principles.
+For anyone planning to apply for initiation, there is a self-assessment period of a year or so during which time the intending applicant follows the vegetarian diet, avoids alcohol, tobacco and drugs, including all CBD products, and adheres strictly to the moral principles.
 This is to make sure that he or she can commit to the Sant Mat way of life for good.
 The master expects that anyone thinking about applying for initiation should read a number of key books explaining the teachings and way of life, should attend satsangs regularly, and should study and question every aspect of the path.

 This period of study and questioning should continue for as long as it takes until the individual’s particular questions are fully answered and he or she has a good grasp of the main teachings.
 In Sant Mat, as in most projects we undertake, the initial preparation stage is crucial.
 This period of questioning and trying out the Sant Mat way of life is, as the masters often say, not time wasted but time gained.
 Only once our intellect is satisfied should we apply for initiation.Initiation: a starting point